So, you want to know how to run a CPR promotion using Amazon Facebook ads, eh?

 It’s our job as savvy digital marketers to get them to stop what they’re doing and pay attention to what we are saying and offering.

 We do this by capturing their attention through interesting, sometimes color-clashing creatives which might tell some kind of story (a picture is worth a 1000 words).

 Once we have their attention, it’s time to tell them about our offer, but to sell it, we’ll have to use a hook (how our product will benefit them).

 Targeting is not just about demographics.
 A complete targeting strategy includes two things:

 - Demographics (which we can use tools to uncover)

 - Messaging (calling them out in the ad [e.g. “Teachers!”])

-If you’re giving a CPR-style promotion with Amazon Facebook ads a go and it’s not gaining any traction even with a 90% discount, try changing up your ad a little.
-Sometimes your demographics targeting can be spot on, but your messaging just isn’t resonating with the customer.
-Try doing long copy Amazon Facebook ads like I did with this one here:
+If you’re running a CPR promotion with Facebook ads, and you don’t see sales traction even after a 90% discount, try changing up your ad a little.
+Most often than not, it can be that your messaging isn’t resonating with the audience even if your demographic targeting is spot on.
+Try a longer copy like the one below:

 Latest posts by John Hoff (see all)